ATFutures/geoplumber/README.md

 R package `plumber` comes with a default end-point for documenting the API using Swagger.
 This is also available from `geoplumber`'s `/__swagger__/` path.

-We follow a pattern of `/api/` before the endpoints and without for other URL's.
+We follow a pattern of `/api/` before the end-points and without for other URL's.
 A new web app will have `/api/helloworld` and you can `curl` it:

 ``` sh
 curl localhost:8000/api/helloworld